c25mm1/AdvCS/README.md

 ## Resources
 This project will not require many resources besides what was outlined in the tools and technologies section.
 ## Initial Backlog
-- Research other event planners for relevant info
+- Research other event planners for relevant info (2 pts)
-- Install brain.js and npm/yarn if necessary
+- Install brain.js and npm/yarn if necessary (1 pt)
-- Research HtML structure/functions for making a calendar, task lists, etc.
+- Research HtML structure/functions for making a calendar, task lists, etc. (2 pts)
-- Design the homepage, sketch UI
+- Design the homepage, sketch UI (1 pt)
-- Add CSS to the UI
+- Add CSS to the UI (5 pts)
-- Make/design a planner.js file for customizable planning
+- Make/design a planner.js file for customizable planning (3 pts)
-- Create Brain.js neural network model
+- Create Brain.js neural network model (13 pts)
-- Research predictive functions of Brain.js, consider limitations
+- Research predictive functions of Brain.js, consider limitations (2 pts)
-- Code an input form where tasks can be added/removed
+- Code an input form where tasks can be added/removed (5 pts)
-- Set up data collection/train neural network based on data
+- Set up data collection/train neural network based on data (13 pts)
-- Use trained model to predict task durations
+- Use trained model to predict task durations (8 pts)
-- Add filtering/customizable based on subjects
+- Add filtering/customizable based on subjects (5 pts)
-- Tweak predictive algorithm based on personal experience/conduct a survey
+- Tweak predictive algorithm based on personal experience/conduct a survey (5 pts)